GuanceCloud/guance-docs/docs/en/monitoring/monitor-internal.md

 This situation is normal.

-### Looking at the data directly in Guance cloud found that there should be a fault, but the monitor did not detect the fault
+### Looking at the data directly in Guance found that there should be a fault, but the monitor did not detect the fault

 The causes of this problem are as follows: